Regulatory Program: Floodplain Management

 Floodplain Management Applications

-Map Service Center – Locate a Flood Insurance Rate Map (FIRM) Online
+FEMA Map Service Center – Locate a Flood Insurance Rate Map (FIRM)

-Tips For Insurance Producers (Currently Selling Or Looking To Sell NFIP Policies)
+Tips for Insurance Producers Selling NFIP Policies (PDF)

 Floodplain Management Resources

-Structures located in Special Flood Hazard Areas (SFHAs) that are substantially modified (either damaged or improved) more than 50 percent are required to comply with local building and floodplain requirements.
-Local community officials (typically floodplain administrators) are responsible for substantial damage and improvement (SI/SD) determinations.
-These determinations are required for participation in the National Flood Insurance Program (NFIP).
+Structures located in Special Flood Hazard Areas (SFHAs) that are substantially damaged or improved by more than 50 percent must comply with local floodplain regulations.
+Local Floodplain Administrators are responsible for Substantial Improvement and Substantial Damage (SI/SD) determinations required for NFIP participation.

 Disaster and Recovery